elonzhangyl/zixue/Docker/Readme.md

 COPY . /code/
 ```
-# docker-compose.yml
+  2. In the work directory of your local machine, create *docker-compose.yml* with the content below:
 ```
 services:
   db: # This name is the host for DATABASE in setting.py in fathom_FEinterface
     image: postgres
-    # volumes:
-    #   - ./data/db:/var/lib/postgresql/data
+    container_name: fathom_db
     environment:
-      - POSTGRES_DB=fathom # This database name should be the same as in the DATABASE in setting.py in fathom_FEinterface
+      - POSTGRES_DB=fathom # This should be the same as the database name in the DATABASE in setting.py in fathom_FEinterface
       - POSTGRES_USER=postgres
       - POSTGRES_PASSWORD=postgres
     ports:
-    # Mapping from host port to container port
-    # IP is the building number; port is the flat door number
         - "5432:5432"
   web:
+    # This line trigger the
     build: .
     volumes:
       - .:/code
     ports:
-      - "8001:8001"
+      - "8000:8000"
+    image: web:v0.0
+    container_name: fathom-web
+    command:
+      sh -c "python manage.py migrate &&
-    command: python manage.py runserver 0.0.0.0:8001
+             python manage.py runserver 0.0.0.0:8000"
     depends_on:
       - db
 ```
+  3. In the work directory of your local machine, create images and then containers using:\
+`docker-compose up` \
+You will be waiting for quite a while, after which you can run 127.0.0.1:8000 to test if it works\

 # Transfer file to server
 1. In the work directory of your local machine, save the Docker image/images as a .tar (zipped) file: (Note multiple images can be saved in one .tar file)\
 `docker save -o <path for generated tar file> <image name> <image name> <image name>`\